This mapping first could allow drones to help all industries take off

 “Our software helps to plan and operate several tasks with drones.
-The energy sector, for example, deploys drones for maintenance and repair operations for power lines, masts, antennas, pipeline, and windmills.
-In the construction sector many companies conduct their construction site documentation and progress documentation as well as surveying and construction site modelling with drones.
+The energy sector, for example, deploys drones for maintenance and repair operations for power lines, masts, antennas, pipelines, and windmills.
+In the construction sector, many companies conduct their construction site documentation and progress documentation as well as surveying and construction site modeling with drones.

 In addition, the real estate sector is planning and executing drone flights for facade and roof inspections and for simulating digital twins of objects."

 Which specific industries stand to benefit from mapping the lower airspace?

 “Air navigation service providers and air navigation systems manufacturers are entering new fields.
 Aviation authorities have the chance to map the actual situation for approval of management and control and are able to use the interface to conduct their operations in compliance with lower airspace rules.
 As a result, it will be much easier to manage and regulate it accordingly and enable a broad range of very new use cases."